senia1/Game_2048/README.md

 # Game_2048

 This project is the implementation of the famous game 2048.
-  It was carried out by me as part of the course "Creating с№ window applications" on the Stepik platform.
+  It was carried out by me as part of the course "Creating с# window applications" on the Stepik platform.

 I have performed the following tasks: